ARMmbed/mbed-os-5-docs/docs/porting/porting.md

    Device Id: 016688bda0740000000000010010007a
    ```

-1. Verify device is registered on Pelion portal
+1. Verify that the device is registered by finding it in the [Device Management Portal](https://portal.mbedcloud.com//login).
-1. Make change in the MCC client and rebuild the firmware.
+1. Make change in the Device Management Client and rebuild the firmware.
-1. Perform firmware update
+1. Perform a firmware update:

    ```
    $ mbed dm update device -D <device ID> -m <new_target>